indiesquidge/idiomatic-redux/README.md

 it; so named because they "select" something from the state and use it to prepare data to be displayed by the UI.

+Redux does not enforce that you encapsulate the knowledge about the state shape in particular *selectors*.
+However, it's a nice pattern because it lets you change the *state* that is stored by *reducers* without having to change your components or your tests (if you use *selectors* and *reducers* together in your tests).

 ### Recommended Component Architecture:

 Components do not need to know *how* a change will take place, all they know is